 Please note that this procedure relates to complaints about services provided by the City of Whittlesea, and does not cover decisions made by Council at a formal Council Meeting.

 How to make a complaint

-If you are not satisfied with the steps we take to resolve your complaint, or with the result of our investigation, you can request a review of the outcome.
+- Internal Review – If you are not satisfied with the result of our investigation, you can request an internal review of the outcome.

 If you suffer personal injury or property damage due to Council's negligence, you may be entitled to claim compensation.
 Please note such claims are against Council directly and not under an insurance policy.

 If you wish to report an incident or request repairs to Council property (such as roads or footpaths), report an issue online or call 9217 2170.

 We are committed to the aims and objectives of the Protected Disclosure Act 2012.